-The suspension in time can be more clearly explored through the psychoanalytic concept of Nachträglichkeit afterwardness, deferred action or après coup as it warrants attention in relation to seduction, time and causality.
+The suspension in time can be more clearly explored through the psychoanalytic concept of Nachträglichkeit - afterwardness, deferred action or après coup - as it warrants attention in relation to seduction, time and causality.
 Afterwardness designates a phenomenon where impressions, experiences, or traces of memory become active or gain significance, as they are re-lived, as a result of re-experiencing an event.
-Afterwardness has eclipses and active moments, 331 just as seduction operates in the subject actively when she walks through the arcade or passively when she is not near the object, but is still seduced.
+Afterwardness has eclipses and active moments, 331 just as seduction operates in the subject actively - when she walks through the arcade - or passively - when she is not near the object, but is still seduced.
 Laplanche, in his examination of this concept, gave it a reversible direction: a deterministic or progressive one (favoured by Freud) in which the past conditions the present, or a hermeneutic or retroactive one, in which elements of the past are interpreted in relation to the present situation.
+332 It is possible to consider afterwardness as a combination of these opposing terms without incurring in a contradiction if we consider what Jean

+^{329.} For a study of the relation between photography and fantasy, read Victor Burgin, 'Photography, Phantasy, Function', in Thinking Photography, ed. by Victor Burgin, London: The Macmillan Press, 1982, pp. 177-216.

-It is possible to consider afterwardness as a combination of these opposing terms without incurring in a contradiction if we consider what Jean Laplanche terms the 'implantation of the [other's] enigmatic message'.
-333 If we also consider Baudrillard's assertion that 'everything is seduction and nothing but seduction', 334 it is precisely this phenomenon, present in our relation to the world throughout our lives, that allows for the other the diamond ring to address enigmatic messages to us and o.
-Victor Burgin studies psychoanalytic space and time in relation to visual representations in film and photography in In/Different Spaces, and in 'Looking at Photographs', in Thinking Photography, ed. by Victor Burgin, London: The Macmillan Press, 1982, pp. 142-153.
+^{330.} Victor Burgin studies psychoanalytic space and time in relation to visual representations in film and photography in In/Different Spaces, and in 'Looking at Photographs', in Thinking Photography, ed. by Victor Burgin, London: The Macmillan Press, 1982, pp. 142-153.

-331. Laplanche, Problématiques, p.
+^{331.} Laplanche, Problématiques, p.
 20.

-332. Jean Laplanche, 'Notes on Afterwardness', in Jean Laplanche: Seduction, Translation and the Drives, ed. by John Fletcher and Martin Stanton, tr.
+^{332.} Jean Laplanche, 'Notes on Afterwardness', in Jean Laplanche: Seduction, Translation and the Drives, ed. by John Fletcher and Martin Stanton, tr.
 By Martin Stanton, London: Institute of Contemporary Arts, 1992, pp. 217-223.